RSS Daily tech news

 In this demonstration, we will integrate the PIC16F877A microcontroller with a switch, which triggers the activation of an LED upon connection.
 The switch is connected on one end to the 5V power supply, while on the other side it connects to pin RB5 of the microcontroller.
 An additional resistor of 10K Ohm is placed that is connected to the ground.
 The purpose of this pull-down resistor is to ensure that when the button is not pressed, the RB5 pin is pulled to a known logic level (GND).
 This prevents the input from floating and causing erratic behavior.

 On pin RD5 we connect the LED, that is programmed to turn on when the switch is ON, as shown in the Figure below.
-Why we use a resistor of 330 Ohm in series with the LED is explained in the next tutorial.
+Why we use a resistor of 330 Ohm in series with the LED is explained in my following article on connecting an LED

 Circuit diagram of PIC16F877A interfaced with a switch as input and LED as output.